lblod/frontend-embeddable-notule-editor/docs/configuration.md

 const editor = await renderEditor({
   element: container,
   title: "my editor",
-  width: "500px", // width attribute of the iframe
-  height: "300px", // height attribute of the iframe
-  // optional, if true the editor will grow to fit the content.
-  // When this is true, the height option will determine the minimum height at which the editor starts
-  growEditor: true,
   plugins: [], // array of plugin names (see below)
   options: {
     docContent: "block+",